Who’s your daddy?

 Sidenote: In a future post, I will go into more detail on my telephone conversation with my mother and meeting her for the one and only time as an adult.
 This post is focused on my father.

 I learned from Judy, that she had a relationship with my father when they both were in college.
 She is Caucasian and my dad is African American.
 I am probably using the term “relationship” loosely.
 Pretty sure they just met at a party and hooked up a couple of times.
 After all, it was college.
-My mother told me that my dad was engaged when they had their “relationship.”
+My mother told me that my dad was engaged during the time the two of them had a “relationship.”
 She didn’t want to ruin his future or tie herself to him with a child.
 (Side note: I believe that every father deserves to know they have a child.)

 Judy informed me that my father’s name is Leroy.
 She was able to get my father’s contact information by searching the phone numbers of people with his name in the town she remembered him being from, Peoria, IL.